SOOD++: Leveraging Unlabeled Data to Boost Oriented Object Detection: Experiments

 \textbf{The effect of sample ratio $\mathcal{R}$.} Tab.~\ref{tab:ablation_sample_ratio} studies the effect of the sample ratio $\mathcal{R}$ used in the foreground.
 The larger the number, the more pseudo-labels are sampled, and vice versa.
 We can see that the best performance, 50.48 mAP, is achieved when the sample ratio $\mathcal{R}$ is set to 0.25.
 We hypothesize that this value ensures a good balance between positive and negative pseudo-labels.
 Increasing it will introduce more noise pseudo-labels that harm the training process, and decreasing it will lead to the loss of some positive pseudo-labels and failure in learning.
 When set to 1.0, all pixel-level predictions within the instance box are sampled, which inevitably introduces a lot of noise dense pseudo-labels, leading to poor performance.

 \textbf{The filtering criteria used in the background.} As discussed in Sec.~\ref{sec:SIDS}, there are many potential hard objects that merge with the background, which are hard to extract as pseudo-labels.
 Thus, to construct comprehensive dense pseudo-labels, we utilize the predicted IoU score as an auxiliary metric to help sample dense pseudo-labels from the background.
-We study the effect of using different auxiliary metrics to mine the potential labels, including classification and centeredness scores of default rotated-FCOS~\cite{tian2019fcos}, as shown in Tab.~\ref{tab:criteria}.
-The results prove the necessity of using IoU as the filtering criteria for mining the hard case of background.
-We argue the main reason is that the IoU score directly reflects the alignment between the predicted and ground truth, making it a more comprehensive metric than the other two.
+We study the effect of using different auxiliary metrics to mine the potential labels, including classification and centerness scores of default rotated-FCOS~\cite{tian2019fcos}, as shown in Tab.~\ref{tab:criteria}.
+The results prove the necessity of using IoU as the filtering criterion for mining the hard cases of background.
+We argue that the main reason is that the IoU score directly reflects the alignment between the predicted and ground truth, making it a more comprehensive metric.

-\textbf{The effect of threshold $\mathcal{T}_h$. } We also discuss the effect of the IoU threshold $\mathcal{T}_h$, as shown in Tab.~\ref{tab:iou_threshold}.
-It is insensitive to the chosen value, and we empirically find that the threshold set as 0.1 can achieve a better performance.
+\textbf{The effect of IoU threshold $\mathcal{T}_h$. } This parameter is introduced to select the pixel-level points with high IoU scores from the background to construct the pseudo labels.
+Setting its value too high may under-sample, and too low may introduce too much noise.
+Therefore, we set $\mathcal{T}_h$ as 0.1, and it works well, as shown in Tab.~\ref{tab:iou_threshold}.